intec-co/express-api/README.md

 # Express Api CoinGecko

-This project is written in Typescript and use some library that work with decorators.
+This project was written with Typescript and using some libraries that work with decorators.

-The main libraries used are:
+The main libraries used were:
 - express.js to build endpoint api.
 - mongodb-memory-server as database.
-- class-validation for the request body validation, this is easier to read that joi.
+- class-validation to the request body validation, this way is easier to read compared with joi.
-- winston is an tool for make log of app.
+- winston is an tool to handle the log of the app.

-This project does not use inversify or inversify-express-utils for use common code of express in Typescript, for supply singleton object and dependency injection this project use export const in the modules.
+This project does not use inversify or inversify-express-utils becase it's not required, to supply singleton object and dependency injection this project use export const in the modules.

 ## Database
-To not install and configure a database server, the application is configured with mongodb-memory-server, this is a implementation of MongoDB in memory for testing.
+The application use mongodb-memory-server, this is a implementation of MongoDB in memory for testing.

 ## How to run the app
-The app use .env file for configure environment variables, the project have the sample file .env.sample.
+The app use .env file to configure environment variables, the project have the sample file .env.sample.
-To copy the file to run locally you can use the next command:
+To copy the file locally you can use the next command:
 ```
 npm run copy-dot-env
 ```